luvnft/ZOO/README.md

-# Zootopia - Zapier for Agents 🧍
+# Zootopia - Realistic Digital Humans

-Zootopians are the first open-source digital humans. 🧍🧍‍♀🧍‍♂️
+Zootopians are the first open-source digital humans. 🐰🦊🐻

 Join us in building characters that are highly realistic, configurable, and versatile — from boyfriend to personal secretary.